Ha3rk/DH2P/README.md

 # DH2P
-A shop website integrated with Docker and Kubernetes
+A fully functional E-commerce website, Dockerized and integrated to Kubernetes.